manferlo81/action-checkout-node-install/README.md

 # action-checkout-node-install

-A composite action to checkout, setup NodeJS and install dependencies
+A composite action to checkout, setup Node.js and install dependencies

 We will run `npm ci` (see [Source section](#source)) which requires a `package-lock.json` or `npm-shrinkwrap.json`, make sure it exists otherwise the action will fail.